 Setting up the Chase travel notification online

-To set up a Chase credit card travel notice, it only take a few steps.
+To set up a Chase credit card or debit card travel notice, it only take a few steps.

 That will take you to the first step of the travel notification process.